acerbilab/S-VBMC/README.md

 S-VBMC works as a post-processing step for VBMC, so it shares its use cases (described [here](https://github.com/acerbilab/pyvbmc/tree/main?tab=readme-ov-file#when-should-i-use-pyvbmc)).

 Performing several VBMC inference runs with different initialization points [is already recommended by the developers](https://github.com/acerbilab/pyvbmc/blob/main/examples/pyvbmc_example_4_validation.ipynb) for robustness and convergence diagnostics; therefore, S-VBMC naturally fits into VBMC's best practices.
 Because S-VBMC is inexpensive and effective, we recommend using it whenever you first perform inference with VBMC.
-It is especially useful when separate VBMC runs yield noticeably different variational posteriors, which might happen when the target distribution has a particularly complex shape (see the notebook `examples.ipynb` for two examples of this).
+It is especially useful when separate VBMC runs yield noticeably different variational posteriors, which might happen when the target distribution has a particularly complex shape (see [this notebook](https://github.com/sfrancesco21/S-VBMC/blob/main/examples/basic_usage.ipynb) for two examples of this).

 -----